cvra/front-panel-board/README.md

 * 2 buttons for team selection
 * Connector for the hall sensor starter: 5V, Signal, GND
 * One connector to the nucleo shield for all GPIOs
-* Max width: <80 mm, a maintenir le plus bas possible
+* Max width: 80 mm, but lower is better
 * Max length: 30mm
 * Connectors must be at least 1.5mm off the board to go through the panel
 * The board height should be as symmetrical as possible
-* Trous de fixations: 2xM2
+* 2xM2 mounting holes.

-* éviter les picoblade de chaque coté du pcb
-* connecteurs côté extérieur: through hole
-* chercher une alternative à picoblade pour le jtag

-* sérigraphie: oui, documenter les connecteurs
+* SWDIO exposed through something sturdier than Picoblade used in the past
+* The silkscreen should document pinout to simplify troubleshooting